crosstyan/crosstyan-notes/Haskell.md

 The transformer variant of a type gives us a Monad instance that binds over both bits of structure.
 This allows us to compose monads and combine their effects.

+> Unless you’re interested in theory, don’t get too caught up in how Monad and `StateT` are implemented.
+By that I mean that you should first focus on how to use `StateT`, and after that, if you want to know how to write Monad and `StateT` you can dig into that source code.

 - https://www.youtube.com/watch?v=SMj-n2f7wYY
 - https://github.com/TheWizardTower/monadTransformers
 - https://www.youtube.com/watch?v=j3Kl0t07TRc